Mastering the Stock Overview Tab

 PublicRetail-heavy — more volatile, less stable ownership baseLow public float means thin trading, wider bid-ask spreads

-Finmagine shareholding pattern — Promoter, FII, DII, Public percentages
+Shareholding pattern breakdown showing Promoter, FII, DII, and Public percentages with trend arrows

-Shareholding pattern showing Promoter, FII, DII, and Public ownership percentages
+Shareholding pattern — Promoter, FII, DII, Public with trend direction

 The Promoter Pledge Warning: Check the Risk Flags section (above the cards) for promoter pledge percentage.
 Even if promoter holding is 70%, if 60% of that is pledged, the effective "unpledged" promoter holding is much lower — and the company is highly vulnerable to a price-triggered margin call spiral.